wasp-lang/wasp/web/docs/deploying.md

 ## Deploying to Railway ("freemium", all-in-one solution)

 Railway makes it easy to deploy your entire app -- database, server, and client -- on one platform.
 You can use the platform for free for a limited time (~21 days) per month.
+Upgrading to the `Developer` plan will only cost you a few dollays per month per service.

 To get started, follow these steps: